Higher education

 To apply complete your application via UCAS.

-By applying you can let your chosen university know of your needs.
-This information can help:
+Don't forget to let your chosen university know your needs.
+This information can help to put in place any:

 Asking for support on your application

-It's best to share information about the support you need right away, or as soon as you can.
+It's best to share information about the help you need right away.
 By doing this, they can make reasonable adjustments and give you the support you deserve.

 It's against the law for the university to discriminate against you.
 If you're worried it'll affect your application or you'll be treated differently, don't be.